myhackathon/fco-hackathon-2018/PARTICIPANTS.md

 # Challenge Participants

+This list includes all attendees as they all contributed in knowledge sharing or background research or anything to make the event successful

 1. Lewis (@instantiator), mobile apps developer and fellow here at Newspeak House
 2. John (@john_sandall), data scientist, fellow here at Newspeak House
 3. Tam (@tam_borine), software developer, fellow here at Newspeak House